LuccaSabbatini/Sabbatini/README.md

-# Sabbatini
+# Scripts
-My first repository for experimentation and learning.
+Repository for storing scripts and experimenting with Git and GitHub.